csqrs/puppet-rsnapshot/README.md

 Working Puppet Master and PuppetDB assumed for all automated functionality.

+Manual mode allows simple configuration of clients and servers without need of PuppetDB.

 > rsnapshot is a filesystem snapshot utility based on rsync. rsnapshot makes it easy to make periodic snapshots of local machines, and remote machines over ssh.
 The code makes extensive use of hard links whenever possible, to greatly reduce